 Climate

 Generally, weather in Paris is largely influenced by its proximity to the Atlantic Ocean.
 This moderates the climate keeping it quite temperate, though at times, it may still experience more Continental extremes of hot and cold.
 Rain at low levels is fairly consistent throughout the year, with a slight dip in summer.
 Winters are cloudy, rainy and windy with occasional snow in winter.
-Since Autumn can range from late summer weather to more winter-like, here is a breakdown of each month:
+Since Autumn in Paris can range from late-summer weather to more winter-like, here is a breakdown of each month:

 September